Copying a content item

 • Edited

-NOTE: You cannot copy an unpublished story that has the Draft status.
+NOTE: You cannot copy an unpublished item that has the Draft status.
 This is because the 'Draft' status signals that the content is still in progress.

 Find more details and guidance below:

-You can copy a story that has the Edited status.
-The 'Edited' status normally signals that the content is in editorial review.
-Before copying, it is important to confirm that the content is finalized and ready to publish.
+You can copy an item that has the Edited status.
+The 'Edited' status signals that the item is in editorial review.
+Before copying, it is important to confirm that the item is finalized and ready to publish.

-TIP: Automate publication by copying content with the Scheduled status.
+TIP: Automate publication by copying an item with the Scheduled status.

-When you copy a story that has the Scheduled status, your copy inherits the same publication settings as the original story.
+When you copy an item with the Scheduled status, your copy inherits the same publication settings as the original.
 This automates publication, ensuring that the copy and the original are automatically published at the same time.

 To check the publication settings, click the Pub. options button on the edit page for the copy.
 The dialog shows the scheduled date and time for publication.